yusufberk-k/neetcode-150/README.md

 | `hint` | Got stuck, took a hint, wrote the rest myself |
 | `looked` | Read the solution |

-Anything tagged `looked` gets a retry date.
+Anything tagged `looked` or `hint` gets a retry date.
 On that date I rewrite it from scratch without opening the file.
 If it passes, the tag becomes `solo` and the commit message says `retry passed`.